-As outlined in the previous section, there should be documented PI or DTG resistance before switching to a thirdline regimen.
+As outlined above, there should be documented PI or DTG resistance before switching to a third-line regimen.
 Resistance tests should be interpreted by an expert in conjunction with a full ART history.
 In many patients failing second-line regimens, there are no PI (or DTG) mutations.
-In these patients, improved adherence is required rather than switching to a third-line regimen.
-If side effects interfere with adherence, then consideration should be given to switching to a more tolerable regimen, provided that this regimen is predicted to be effective based on the treatment history (see section 13).
+In these patients, improved adherence is required rather than switching to a thirdline regimen.
+If side-effects interfere with adherence, then consideration should be given to switching to a more tolerable regimen, provided that this regimen is predicted to be effective based on the treatment history (see Module 13).

-Figure 5 shows the outline of indications for performing resistance testing in second-line ART regimens.
+Figure 5 outlines the indications for performing resistance testing in second-line ART regimens.

-In a patient who has been on a second-line regimen for > 2 years, if there are two or three VL measurements > 50 copies/mL in a 6-month period, despite adherence interventions, and adherence is assessed to be satisfactory (e.g. 100% pharmacy claims over 6 months), then a resistance test should be performed (resistance test can only be performed if VL > 500 copies/mL).
-If a patient who has been on second-line therapy for < 2 years is found to have a detectable VL, then a resistance test should be continued and adherence counselling and support should be intensified.
-The regimen may be switched if there are significant side effects.
-It is unlikely that significant resistance to the PI or DTG will have
+In a patient who has been on a second-line regimen for > 2 years, if there are two or three VL measurements > 50 copies/mL in a 6-month period despite adherence interventions, and adherence is assessed to be satisfactory (e.g. 100% pharmacy claims over 6 months), then a resistance test should be performed (resistance test can only be done if VL > 500 copies/mL).
+If a patient who has been on second-line therapy for < 2 years is found to have a detectable VL, then a resistance test should be performed; rather, the same regimen should be continued and adherence counselling and support intensified.
+The regimen may be switched if there are significant side-effects.
+It is unlikely that significant resistance to the PI or DTG will have developed within 2 years.
+Exceptions include: a patient who in error was not prescribed LPV/r double dosing with concurrent RIF use, and subsequently demonstrates a detectable VL; and a patient who has been taking an incorrectly low dose of medication.
+Such patients should be eligible for resistance testing even if they have been on second-line therapy for < 2 years.